rylero/PikeLabsCompetition/README.md

 - [ ] Figure out wrong url issue (extension grabs article from not current tab, possibly switch cache to use url instead of tabid)
 - [x] Add feature to analze text selected in context menu (Ryan)
 - [ ] Fix context menu selection so it doesnt mess up caching data
+- [ ] App occasionally stuck in loadings state on page switch
 - [x] Improve Text grabbing functionality
 - [ ] App doesnt switch to new tab on tab close
 - [x] Fix bug where bias and factuality descriptions don't display